jhhspace/Nyatastic/PA.md

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at support@jhhspace.com or join our Discord server at https://discord.gg/YN29rYbPjJ
+If you have any questions about this Privacy Policy, please contact us at `support@jhhspace.com` or join our [Discord server](https://go.nekogirl.net/)